Malaysia Visa For Indians: All Information

 What is an eNTRI Visa?

-Electronic Travel Registration and Information (eNTRI) is a visa waiver program for Indian citizens implemented by Malaysia for the convenience of tourism.
+Electronic Travel Registration and Information (eNTRI) is a visa waiver program for Indian citizens implemented by Malaysia for tourism convenience.
 Most travelers deal with the eNTRI document as a visa because you are required to register before entering the country.
 An eNTRI note is issued as proof of registration and must be presented when you arrive in Malaysia.

 Documents Required for Malaysia eNTRI Visa